-Once again, we would like to thank our shareholders for their continuing patience whilst we work to realise maximum value from our remaining assets.
+We now look to conclude the final litigation asset with HMRC and return the assets of the Group to shareholders in due course.
+We would like to thank our shareholders for their support during 2023 and patience whilst we work to realise maximum value from our remaining assets.